Similarity between the kinematic viscosity of quark-gluon plasma and liquids at the viscosity minimum: Discussion

+In view of current interest and experiments to ascertain the critical point of QGP as well as supercritical behavior of QGP, it is interesting to explore to what extent the dynamical crossover at the Frenkel line applies to the QGP phase diagram.

-Having made the assumption that QGP particles are at the dynamical crossover, we found that (a) the calculated $\nu_{\rm QGP}^{th}$ in (\ref{nuqgp1}) and $D_s$ in (\ref{nuqgp2}) are close to the experimental value of $\nu_{\rm QGP}^{exp}$ in (\ref{nuqgp}), and (b) these values of kinematic viscosity of QGP are close to both experimental and theoretical values of kinematic viscosity in liquids at the minimum $\nu_m$.
-This similarity gives an insight into the dynamics of QGP particles at experimental conditions and implies that they are interestingly close to the \textit{ dynamical crossover} between the liquid and gas-like states.
-Furthermore, we can use the analogy with liquids and predict that (a) the currently measured ``almost perfect fluidity'' of QGP \cite{visc} is not an inherent property of the QGP but depends on temperature (energy) as in liquids and (b) future experiments at higher energy will lift the system from the dynamical crossover into the gas-like regime, corresponding to the increase of liquid viscosity in Fig. \ref{fig2}, and will detect a viscous response consistent with gas-like dynamics.
+Having made the assumption that the system is at the dynamical crossover, we found that (a) the calculated $\nu$ of QGP is close to the experimental value of $\nu_{\rm QGP}^{exp}$ in (\ref{nuqgp}) and (b) these values are close to both experimental and theoretical kinematic viscosity in liquids at the minimum $\nu_m$.
+This similarity gives an insight into the dynamics of QGP at experimental conditions.
+The analogy with liquids, if appropriate to pursue further, would indicate that the currently measured QGP is interestingly close to the \textit{ dynamical crossover} between the liquid and gas-like states.
+The analogy with liquids would also indicate that future experiments at higher energy may lift the system from the dynamical crossover into the gas-like regime, corresponding to the increase of fluid viscosity in Fig. \ref{fig2}, and will detect a viscous response consistent with gas-like dynamics.
+In fluids, this regime starts to the right from the minima in Fig. \ref{fig2}.

-Fourth and finally, it was earlier suggested \cite{Hartnoll:2014lpa} that $\nu$ or transverse momentum diffusivity $D_s$ is a universal property in a sense that it applies to both relativistic and non-relativistic cases, generalizing the relativistic KSS bound \cite{Policastro:2001yc} commonly used to discuss the properties of QGP and other systems as mentioned earlier.
-The quantitative similarity of $\nu_m$ of two vastly different systems found here supports this view and adds numerical evidence to it.\\
+We note that sufficiently close to the minima and dynamical crossover, the system is dense, strongly-interacting and non-perturbative, with accompanying problems of theoretical description.
+Hence the insights regarding the dynamical crossover may be useful and can be further explored in lattice calculations.